-One of the busiest pieces of equipment at the scrap yard are its scales.
+One of the busiest pieces of equipment at the scrap yard is its scales.
 They provide the defining measurement for all material trading, both buying and selling.

 There’s Nothing New About Scales

-We keep a few relics from the last century around and its fun to bring them out for a look now and again.
+We keep a few relics from the last century around and it’s fun to bring them out for a look now and again.
 These are primarily balance beam scales and were quite commonly used in the industry at one time.
+Scrap Yard Brampton

 Nowadays, however, most of the scales are electronic.
 Their design dates back to around 1939 when two American engineers experimented with electrical resistance.
-Their research lead to the development of a load cell.
-This is essentially a transducer which converts a weight sitting on it into an electrical signal that can be measured.
-We have a number of platform scales which work on this principle.
+Their research leads to the development of a load cell.
+This is essentially a transducer that converts a weight sitting on it into an electrical signal that can be measured.
+We have a number of platform scales that work on this principle.
+Scrap Yard Etobicoke

 If Our Scales Aren’t Accurate, We’re In Trouble